Imperialism and the Great Reset Part 2: Classical Imperialism

 In the last decades of the 19th century, the ranking of the industrialized countries changed considerably.
 New great powers rose, especially Germany, the United States and Japan.
 The old great powers, France and Great Britain, which still dominated free competition capitalism, experienced a relative decline in importance.
 Austria-Hungary was still considered a great power in the 19th century, but by the early 20th century had declined to the status of a middle power.

-In 1914, the above countries’ respective shares of world industrial production were as follows: Great Britain: 14%, France 6%, Germany 16%, USA 36%.
-World trade at the time was similarly divided: Great Britain 15%, France 8%, Germany 13% and USA 11%.
+In 1914, the above countries’ respective shares of world industrial production were as follows: Great Britain: 14 percent, France 6 percent, Germany 16 percent, USA 36 percent.
+World trade at the time was similarly divided: Great Britain 15 percent, France 8 percent, Germany 13 percent and USA 11 percent.

 German industrial production had thus overtaken that of Great Britain before 1914 and continued to grow at a rapid pace.
 In world trade, Germany ranked second, only slightly behind Great Britain.[8]

 Between 1882 and 1907, the number of industrial workers in Germany doubled from just under 6 to 11 million, with a slight decline in the number of industrial enterprises.
-The number of large[9] companies grew particularly rapidly, employing 47% of all workers.[10]
+The number of large[9] companies grew particularly rapidly, employing 47 percent of all workers.[10]
 Numerous new large cities and industrial districts such as the Ruhr region were created.
 Among the working class, however, living conditions were indescribably miserable.

 The electrical industry and the chemical industry – both new at the time – developed rapidly in Germany.
 Monopolization was particularly strong in these sectors: the electrical industry was dominated by AEG, Siemens & Halske and Bosch; the chemical industry by Farbwerke Hoechst, BASF, Bayer and Agfa.